K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/DOM.md

 textElement.addEventListener('click', changeColor);
 ```

-In the example above, we have and element stored in the variable `textElement`.
+In the example above, we have an element stored in the variable `textElement`.
 Next we have a function that changes the
 background color of the target element.
 It also has the `.stopPropagation()`.
 This will prevent
 the event from traveling up and down the DOM tree.